jampez77/Ryanair/README.md

 * Arrival / departure time.
 * Passengers name and seat number.
 * Mobile frienldy boarding passes.
-* number of upcoming flights.
+* Number of upcoming flights.
-* flight cancellation status.
+* Flight cancellation status.
+* Ryanair user account information.
+* Upcoming flights count.

 This project is very much a work in progress and there are still many issue that need addressing.
 If you have the skills, time and implication then please feel free to contribute.